Years ago, my mother knew a lady named Janet who bought a small piece of land on the southwestern coast of Ireland, in Kerry.

 A real estate purchase in another country can bring you diversification in terms of market, type of investment, type of property, and currency.

-A rental apartment in Medellín gives you an asset in Colombia that could generate cash flow in Colombian pesos.
-An agricultural investment in Brazil means another asset type, another economy, another currency, etc.
+A rental apartment in the Algarve gives you an asset in Portugal that could generate cash flow in euros.
+You, of course, are reading this newsletter because you’re primarily interested in moving to or investing in Europe… but having multiple income-earning properties in Europe won’t diversify you as much as you could be.
+For example, an agricultural investment in Brazil means another asset type, another economy, another currency, etc.

-However, neither is moving all your real estate investment capital out of the United States and placing it in any other single market—Panama, for example, or Colombia or Brazil.
+Moving all your real estate investment capital out of the United States and placing it in any other single market isn’t diversification.

 #5: Costs Of Acquisition And Disposal

-Remember that these, which I refer to as the “round-trip costs” of making a property investment, go beyond agent commissions and vary dramatically country to country.
+Remember that these, which we refer to as the “round-trip costs” of making a property investment, go beyond agent commissions and vary dramatically country to country.

 This is an important thing to research and understand in full, no matter why you’re making a purchase; however, the investor-buyer who underestimates or under-plans for the costs of acquisition and of eventually reselling can undermine his investment before he makes it.